openstack-infra/system-config/README.md

-These are a set of puppet manifests and modules that are currently being used to manage the OpenStack Project infrastructure.
+These are a set of puppet manifests and modules that are currently being used to manage the OpenContrail Project infrastructure.

 The main entry point is in manifests/site.pp.